 GHS Labels can be printed before or during finishing a job through the Job Labels feature.
 The labels can also be printed as sales order labels at either the order detail level or during shipment.

 SDS forms can be printed via the Print Outs menu > SDS Forms.
 From here you would simply select the part and formula and then click print.
 You can also print SDS through document groups before or during shipping.
 Finally, you can assign customer specific SDS’s through customer part cross-references that can be printed before or during shipping.

 Chemical manufacturers have a responsibility to identify any hazards for the products they produce and communicate that information to their customers, employees, and other parties.
-As a true single system, DEACOM ERP is constantly being improved to reduce the risk of process control failure by removing the workarounds that result from bolted together software.
-The reporting and document management tools that are native to DEACOM provide you the ability to automate the creation of SDS and GHS labels.
+As a centralized ERP platform, DEACOM ERP is constantly being improved to reduce the risk of process control failure by keeping the largest set of functional capabilities native to the system.
+The reporting and document management tools that live in DEACOM provide you the ability to automate the creation of SDS and GHS labels.
 This will ensure the likelihood of errors due to manual processes is greatly reduced, if not completely removed.